swetoast/environment_engine/README.md

 **Options changed but nothing happened.** Fully restart Home Assistant; a reload is not enough.

 **It is cooling less than expected.** Check quiet hours, and whether the room is genuinely above your target.
-The Decision sensor states its reasoning in plain language.
+The **Decision** sensor states its reasoning in plain language.

+**Something looks wrong and you want to report it.** Download diagnostics from the integration's device page — it includes the learned model, which is the only state that cannot be reconstructed from your config.

 ## Contributing

 Issues and pull requests are welcome.
-The test suite runs with no Home Assistant install:
+The test suite runs without a Home Assistant install:

 ```bash
 python -m pytest tests/ -q